rehierl/abstract-properties/16-x-tree-encodings/16-0-enc-sequences/1-0-enc-path-based.md

 * `E := { (s[i],s[i+1]) | (i in [1,#s-1]) }`

-Note that the edges defined by a sequence do not differenciate between distinct **element instances**.
-That is, all the instances of one element are treated as a reference to the same element.
+Note that the edges defined by a sequence do not differenciate between distinct **element instances**, each of which can be described as the combination of an element and its position.
+That is, each instance of an element is treated as a reference to the same base element.

 <!-- ======================================================================= -->
 ## the issue with - repeating elements